Letting go is a painful part of life. But according to Buddhism, we must let go of attachment and desires if we are to experience happiness.

 According to Buddhism, this is the only way to experience true freedom and happiness.

 So below, we’ve found 25 beautiful quotes from Zen masters that explain what letting go really entails.
+Get ready for some liberating Zen quotes that will blow your mind.

 1) “Letting go gives us freedom, and freedom is the only condition for happiness.
 If, in our heart, we still cling to anything – anger, anxiety, or possessions – we cannot be free.” – Thich Nhat Hanh,